top of page

 Be a connected diplomat

-These words are written for the bosses of mid-career diplomats: ambassadors and senior-most leaders in our employing agencies.
+These words are written for the leaders in diplomacy: ambassadors and senior-most leaders in our employing agencies.

 I have three points: